jooonkim/reader/README.md

 uv run server.py
 ```

 And visit [localhost:8123](http://localhost:8123/) to see your current Library.
 You can easily add more books, or delete them from your library by deleting the folder.
-It's not supposed to be complicated or complex.

 ## Built-in LLM assistant